RPL-Toolchain/RPL/README.md

      RPL_PATS=/path/to/RPL/docs/patterns-pest cargo +nightly-2025-02-14 rpl -- -Zinline-mir=false
      ```

-   you can also store the environment variable `RPL_PATS` for convenience.
+   You can also store the environment variable `RPL_PATS` for convenience.

+   Without setting `RPL_PATS`, built-in RPL pattern definitions are used.

+   TIP: You can view all available lints with `cargo rpl -- -W help`.

 ## RPL Book